YashWadhvani/library-management-system/README.md

 # library-management-system
-A Simple Library Management System which can be used as a CBSE Class 12 Computer Science Project.
+An Intermediate Level Python - MySQL Connectivity based project.
+Contains various functions of a Library-Management-System which can be used as a CBSE Class 12 Computer Science Project.